Skip to Content

 • 1/2 teaspoon salt

-Heat remaining ingredients in 10-inch skillet over medium heat, stirring constantly, until smooth and bubbly.
-Add potatoes.
-Gently stir until glazed and hot.
+In 12-inch skillet, stir remaining ingredients.
+Cook over medium heat, stirring constantly, until smooth and bubbly.

 Nutrition